wp-plugins/newstatpress/readme.txt

 * %toppost% - The most viewed Post
 * %topbrowser% - The most used Browser
 * %topos% - The most used O.S.
+* %topsearch% - The most used search terms

 Now you could add these values everywhere!
 NewStatPress offers a new PHP function *NewStatPress_Print()*.
 * i.e. NewStatPress_Print("%totalvisits% total visits.");